EvanHahn/evanhahn-dot-com/_posts/2011-08-26-how-to-disable-copy-paste-on-your-website.md

 * Nothing stops people from viewing the page's source and lifting your text.
 There are also a bunch of other ways it could be copied -- web inspectors are in all modern browsers; [OCR](http://en.wikipedia.org/wiki/Optical_character_recognition); working around these admittedly shoddy-at-best hacks.

 * You might want to change the cursor with CSS (`cursor: default`).
 Depends on how you want things.

+* IE6 has a toolbar when you hover over images.
+This toolbar lets you do things like saving the image.
+[You can disable it.](http://www.thesitewizard.com/webdesign/imagetoolbar.shtml).

 * You could make your text hard to copy-paste in other ways.
 You could make your text into an image.
 You could render the text inside a canvas.
 A crazy idea for a crazy person: you could *make* a font that copy-pastes badly (the character code is the one for capital A but it renders a lowercase R).
 These are all horrible ideas and you should forget that I even brought them up.